abhaymin/abhaymin/README.md

 **Key Projects/Products:**

-(1) [Utility design and development for Australian Navigation System
+(1) _Utility design and development for Australian Navigation System
-    (Project):]{.underline} The project involved creating a solution in which appropriation of the navigational dataset and address range against the given vector-based resources and various maps resources from the client (Sensis Pty) using Kosmo (OpenJUMP variant of Open-Source GIS) environment and Oracle 10g.
+    (Project):_ The project involved creating a solution in which appropriation of the navigational dataset and address range against the given vector-based resources and various maps resources from the client (Sensis Pty) using Kosmo (OpenJUMP variant of Open-Source GIS) environment and Oracle 10g.

-(2) [Maintenance and Development for Work Order Tracking System
+(2) _Maintenance and Development for Work Order Tracking System
-    (WOTS)]{.underline}: The project involved direct coordination with end-client for the maintenance development of their project monitoring system, which was used for reporting work carried out on ArcFM-based solutions and ESRI Utility Systems.
+    (WOTS):_ The project involved direct coordination with end-client for the maintenance development of their project monitoring system, which was used for reporting work carried out on ArcFM-based solutions and ESRI Utility Systems.
 This was a